 Tell your doctor if you have or have ever had liver disease.
 Your doctor will order laboratory tests to see how well your liver is working before and during your treatment.
 If the tests show that you have liver problems, your doctor will probably not give you ixabepilone injection and capecitabine (Xeloda).
 Treatment with both ixabepilone injection and capecitabine may cause serious side effects or death in people who have liver disease.

 Talk to your doctor about the risks of receiving ixabepilone injection.

-Ixabepilone injection is used alone or in combination with capecitabine to treat breast cancer that cannot be treated with other medications.
+Ixabepilone (brand name- Ixempra) is an FDA-approved treatment used alone or in combination with capecitabine for breast cancer that cannot be treated with other medications.

 Ixabepilone is in a class of medications called microtubule inhibitors.
 It works by killing cancer cells.

 Let us walk you through the key things you need to know about Ixabepilone.

 Ixabepilone injection comes as a powder to be added to fluid and injected over 3 hours intravenously (into a vein) by a doctor or nurse.Your Doctor may need to delay your treatment and adjust your dose if you experience certain side effects.

 Be sure to tell your Doctor how you feel during your treatment with ixabepilone injection.

 Do not stop taking treatment without talking to your Doctor.
 You can help them by tracking your side effects in Ankr.

 What are the side effects of Ixabepilone (Ixempra)?